eli8527/vite-test/README.md

-# vue-project
+# Vue Template

 This template should help get you started developing with Vue 3 in Vite.
+It was generated from `npm create vue@3`.

 ## Recommended IDE Setup